adnankuran0/Composia/README.md

 # Composia ECS

 Composia is a small, fast, header-only Entity Component System (ECS) library.
-It can be used as a single header via Composia.h or with separate modular headers.
+It can be used as a single header via Composia.h.

 ## Code Example
 ```cpp